 DPE courses should foster difficult, but carefully framed conversations about how difference works and has worked, how identities and power relationships have been grounded in lived experience, and how one might both critically and productively approach questions of difference, power, and equity.
 While different DPE courses employ a variety of pedagogical approaches, methodologies, and theoretical perspectives, these courses are uniform in actively promoting a self-conscious and critical engagement with the practice and experience of difference, especially as it relates to the dynamics of power in structuring that experience.
 The list of themes that could be a possible focus of a DPE course should be taken as a starting point; other areas of difference (ability/disability, body size, national origin, political affiliation, for example) may well suit a DPE course.
 DPE courses may focus on multiple themes or intersections between them, or may examine only one theme.
 Faculty proposing DPE courses are encouraged to choose topics and materials they are passionate about.

-DPE courses, like courses that receive the Quantitative/Formal Reasoning (QFR) and Writing-Intensive (WI) designation, are skill-building courses, and as such, should lead to the development of critical faculties that will prepare students to serve society at large.
+DPE courses, like courses that receive the Quantitative/Formal Reasoning (QFR) and Writing Skills (WS) designation, are skill-building courses, and as such, should lead to the development of critical faculties that will prepare students to serve society at large.
 The pedagogical approaches employed vary significantly by discipline and content, but share the key aims of enabling students to 1) understand how power comes to be distributed unequally across difference, and 2) draw informed, responsible judgments about when and how to intervene to change such inequalities.

 Unit-Level Discussions and DPE Designation

-DPE designation is determined by unit chairs in consultation with faculty seeking this designation.
+DPE designation is determined by unit Chairs in consultation with faculty seeking this designation.
 Syllabi and course descriptions for DPE courses must include an explanation of how the course fulfills the purpose of the DPE requirement.

-All Williams College students take one QFR course as part of their distribution requirement.
+All Williams College students take ONE QFR course as part of their distribution requirement.

 QFR courses must have regular and substantial problem sets in which quantitative/formal reasoning skills are practiced and evaluated.
 Courses which require only a few illustrative problems to be solved, that involve merely plugging numbers into formulae, or that spend only a small portion of the semester on formal skills would not qualify for this designation.